 - Includes five end-point agents, with options to upgrade in bulks of 15, 50 or 100.

 Sadly, cyber-attacks are now a very real threat to manufacturing firms and technology industries, which will stay with us well into the future.
 Network violations are only going to become more destructive and harder to prevent.
 Businesses therefore deserve the most cutting-edge, resilient products on the market.
-Blue Coat’s scanner may be a true solution from the future, but finding inspiration in a humble agricultural practice from the 1800s may provide you with the reassurance and the confidence you need to give sheep dipping a go for yourself.
+Symentec’s scanner may be a true solution from the future, but finding inspiration in a humble agricultural practice from the 1800s may provide you with the reassurance and the confidence you need to give sheep dipping a go for yourself.

 This is a Quick registration Module.
 Please register to get access to downloads and product specific documents.